farirpgs/fari-app/lib/docs/fate-system-toolkit.md

 ### Recon

-<strong>[Overcome] Overcome:</strong> Recon isn’t used often to overcome obstacles, but it can be used, like Notice, to give the squad a chance to head off ambushes or traps.
+<strong>Overcome:</strong> Recon isn’t used often to overcome obstacles, but it can be used, like Notice, to give the squad a chance to head off ambushes or traps.

-<strong>[Create] Create Advantage:</strong> Your squad can use Recon during a battle to pierce the fog of war, gathering information beyond your immediate location.
+<strong>Create Advantage:</strong> Your squad can use Recon during a battle to pierce the fog of war, gathering information beyond your immediate location.

-<strong>[Attack] </strong>[Defend] Attack / Defend: Recon isn’t used to attack or defend.
+<strong></strong>Attack / Defend: Recon isn’t used to attack or defend.

 #### Recon Sample Stunts